 No, you cannot have cash dropped off at the jail.
 A postal money order may be purchased on your behalf and dropped off at the Main Jail lobby.
 Your name and CD# must be printed on the front of the postal money order.
 Cash may be deposited directly into the kiosk machine in the Main Jail lobby.

 Cell phones must be turned off before entering the facility.
-Your cell phones must stay in your locker, its not allowed in the dorm.
+Your cell phones must stay in your locker, it is not allowed in the dorm.
 No other electronic devices are allowed in the facility at any time.

 Yes, you may request one extra hour on your payday to cash your check or withdraw your direct deposit.
 All of your wages earned, minus $50, must be submitted in the form of a postal money order to be deposited into your inmate account.